 4- Pray ~ Prayer helps to remind me of the bigger picture.
 God is ultimately in control of everything… the small things and the big picture things.
 It also reminds me that I am not alone.
 I am never alone, God is always there walking with me through the good times and the bad.

 “Be strong and courageous, do not be afraid or tremble at them, for the Lord your God is the one who goes with you.
 He will not fail you or forsake you.” ~ Deuteronomy 31:6

 “Where can I go from your Spirit?Where can I flee from your presence?
 If I go up to the heavens, you are there;if I make my bed in the depths, you are there.
 If I rise on the wings of the dawn,if I settle on the far side of the sea, even there your hand will guide me,your right hand will hold me fast.” ~ Psalm 139:7-10

-Finally friends, I want to remind you (and myself) anxiety does not define you.
-Let me say that again, because if nothing else helps you from this post, I want you to know that anxiety does not define you.
+Finally friends, I want to remind you (and myself) that anxiety does not define you.
+Let me say that again, because if you get nothing else from this post, you NEED to know that anxiety does not define you.
 I was really worried I would have another panic attack the next day, but I didn’t.
 I was fine, my anxiety attack did not define me or how the weekend went.
-I still had a great time.
+Even with having a panic attack, we still had a great time.
 I am just a regular person who has panic attacks sometimes.
 There is nothing wrong with you if you have anxiety like me.
 It’s a sickness and it can be dealt with and overcome to live a happy, healthy and fruitful life.
 Don’t be afraid to seek help if you need it, it is nothing to be ashamed of.